-These activities are my sole source of income, and anything you do to support me in this crazy weirdness helps more than you can imagine.
+These activities are my sole source of income, and anything you do to support me in this crazy weirdness literally helps more than you can ever imagine.
 And here’s why I’m mentioning that:

 In actual fact, before I moved to Sicily, I lived on an isolated hill farm in the middle of a forest in the North York Moors National Park, in England.
 I kept some very wonderful goats, sweet little chickens, nice, well-mannered geese (yes!
 They do exist!) and some nutty ducks.
 I made my own cheese and yogurt, grew my own apples and potatoes, ate wild food like nettles and forest mushrooms, and lived on very little.
 Many winters, we were snowed in for about 3-4 months, so I used to make a large food order (with Suma, the whole foods cooperative) for the animals and for us to get us through.
 I made my own hay by hand with a scythe, and because I’m not all that keen on motor vehicles, I did all the planting by hand.
 No tractors, no car.

 So, in the past 20 years, I have not lived on more than £5,000 per year, even now that I live in Sicily.
 So I will admit that my idea of pricing and modern everyday expenses are a little… different.
 In fact, my whole view of the world is a little different, and that’s why my music and everything else is so different, too.
 It’s what my experience of life has to offer.